Yes, finding a good website traffic tracker for your website is harder. Some traffic tracking tools are unreliable and while others are unstable.

 Optimize Your Website for Search Engines to Drive Free Traffic

 If done rightly, search engines could drive hundreds of thousands of traffic to your site for free.
-However, it’s not easy to rank higher on search engines for some keywords.
-Therefore, you have to utilize on-page and off-page SEO techniques to rank better and increase organic traffic.
+However, ranking higher on search engines for some keywords is not easy.
+Therefore, you must utilize on-page and off-page SEO techniques to rank better and increase organic traffic.

 Here are a few guides for you to get started.